rootiest/zippy_guides/guides/macros.md

 >
 > Otherwise: the code snippet provided above will function correctly with the slicer still allowed to add its own commands.
 >
-> Note: It is recommended to enable the "Label Objects" option in the SuperSlicer settings.
-> This can be found in the "Print Settings" tab under "Output Options" and is called "Label Objects".
-> This will allow you to use the exclude_object feature and, if you have a probe, the adaptive meshing feature.
+> Note: It is recommended to enable the "Label Objects" option in the slicer settings.
+This can be found in the "Print Settings" tab under "Output Options" and is called "Label Objects".
+This will allow you to use the exclude_object feature and, if you have a probe, the adaptive meshing feature.
 >
 > For more information on adaptive meshing, see the [Adaptive Meshing Notes](#adaptive-meshing-notes) section below.